 Seek professional advice from an accredited exercise physiologist (AEP) or a physiotherapist, who are trained to design individual exercise programs.
 AEPs are accredited health professionals who specialise in exercise programs to prevent and manage chronic diseases and injuries, including conditions such as breast cancer.
 You can seek an AEP through a private clinics or your hospital to help with recovery after treatment.

 Physiotherapists use advanced techniques and evidence-based care to assess, diagnose, treat and prevent a wide range of health conditions and movement disorders.
 Physiotherapy helps repair damage, reduce stiffness and pain, and increase mobility.
 They can address a range of needs, including treating, managing or preventing fatigue, pain, muscle and joint stiffness, and deconditioning.

 Lymphoedema, or swelling of the arm, hand or breast, sometimes develops in women whose lymph nodes were removed or damaged during breast cancer treatment.
 Research has shown that regular exercise can help reduce your risk of developing lymphoedema.
 It can also help you to manage lymphoedema symptoms if you already have it.

-You can find more information about how to reduce your risk of lymphoedema on our lymphoedema page.
+You can find more information about how to reduce your risk of lymphoedema on our lymphoedema page or lymphoedema fact sheet.